o2r-project/o2r-project.github.io/_drafts/write-reproducible-manuscripts-for-copernicus-publishing-journals.md

 The workflow is based on an established [Free and Open Source](https://en.wikipedia.org/wiki/Free_and_Open-Source_Software) software stack and embraces the idea of preproducibility and the principles of [Open Science](https://en.wikipedia.org/wiki/Open_science).
 The software is maintained by an [active](https://stackoverflow.com/questions/tagged/r), [growing](https://stackoverflow.blog/2017/10/10/impressive-growth-r/), and welcoming community of researchers and developers with a [strong connection](https://www.r-spatial.org/) to [the](https://gis.stackexchange.com/questions/tagged/r) [geospatial](https://geocompr.github.io/) [sciences](https://asdar-book.org/).
 Because of the complete and consistent notebook, [you](#markowetz), a colleague, or a student can easily pick up the work at a later time.
-The road to effective & transparent research begins with a first step - [take it](https://vickysteeves.gitlab.io/repro-papers/)!
+The road to effective and transparent research begins with a first step - [take it](https://vickysteeves.gitlab.io/repro-papers/)!

 ## Acknowledgements